FalixNodes-Software/KB-articles/content/_posts/other/hytale/general/2026-01-14-adding-mods.md

 ## Configuring Mods

-Many mods include the option to configure and adjust the mod to fit your needs, either by adjusting the echanics or by enabling or disabling certain features.
+Many mods include the option to configure and adjust the mod to fit your needs, either by adjusting the Mechanics or by enabling or disabling certain features.
 These options can be found within configuration files.

 {: .warning}
 > You have to restart the server after adding the mods to generate the config files.